jakeva/jakeva.github.io/CV.md

 <hr/>
 <ul>
     <li>Designed, developed and deployed numerous iPhone and Mac OS apps independently.
 Submitted a number of new apps and updates to the App Store.
 Technologies utilized include Cocoa and Cocoa-touch, UIKit, CoreData, StoreKit, WebKit, SceneKit, QuartzCore, CoreVideo, and QTKit.</li>
     <li>This is a sampling of my work.
 I have a number of projects in various stages of development, and they will be added here as they are completed.
-Note that some of the coolest things I've done I'm not able to show as they were paid for by private clients, but ideally you should get a sense of what I can do.</li>
+Note that much of what I do I'm not able to show as the work was paid for by private clients and the results are not available publically.</li>
 </ul>

 <hr/>